-- Plan your time: plan how long you will spend on each question (e.g. if the exam is one hour, how much time do you have to spend in one question?) - Carve out a quiet spot with minimal distractions: Turn off all notifications from all your social media or set them to silent.
+- Plan your time: As you test yo, limit your time to that which will be allocated for the actual test, and urselfdecide how long you will spend on each question (e.g. if the test is one hour, how much time do you have to spend in one question) - Carve out a quiet test-taking spot with minimal distractions: Turn off all notifications from all your social media or set them to silent.
 Turn off the TV and radio.
-Let your family know that you'll be completing an exam, so that they're less likely to interrupt you during that time.
+Let your family know that you'll be taking a test, so that they're less likely to interrupt you during that time.